Cold Chain Compliance Requirements for Food Transport in Australia

 This is where many operators fall short.
 Good intentions at the vehicle level mean nothing if you cannot produce evidence during an audit or after a complaint.
 At a minimum, your records should include:

-• The vehicle or asset ID the reading relates to
+• The vehicle or asset ID with relevant readings.

 Manual paper-based systems can technically meet these requirements, but they are time-consuming, prone to gaps, and difficult to retrieve during an audit.
 Automated temperature monitoring systems that log data continuously and generate exportable reports are now the practical standard for any serious operation.